Oregon criminal record expungement · all 36 counties

 6 min read

 Good news — Oregon expungement is one of the most affordable ways to get a fresh start.
-Court filing fees have been eliminated, and you don't need a lawyer.
-Many people can clear their record for under $100 out of pocket.
+Court filing fees have been eliminated.
+Many people can clear their record for under $100 out of pocket if they handle it themselves, and attorney representation removes the guesswork.
 Here's what it actually costs.

 The Short Answer